grz0zrg/fas/README.md

 Other type of synthesis (Linear Arithmetic Synthesis, Vector synthesis, Walsh, stacked waves etc.) may be supported out of the box easily by a combination of the methods above.

-There is also input channels which just play input audio so amplitude envelope, effects or second synthesis type can be applied.
+There is also an input instrument which just play input audio so amplitude envelope, effects or second synthesis type can be applied.

-There is also a modulation channel which can be used to modulate fx.
+There is also a modulation instrument which can be used to modulate fx or instruments.

-All the synthesis methods can be used at the same time by using different output channels, there is no limit on the number of output channels.
+Multiple instruments can be used at the same time targeting different output channels, the maximum number of instruments can be changed and there is no limits on the number of output channels.

 FAS is focused on **real-time performances**, being **cross-platform** and **pixels-based**.

 This project was built for the [Fragment Synthesizer](https://github.com/grz0zrg/fsynth) client, a [web-based graphical audio / spectral collaborative synthesizer](https://www.fsynth.com)

 The most pixels-adapted synthesis methods are (in order) additive/spectral, wavetable, granular/PM/Physical modelling; re-synthesis is possible with all of them.

+Requirement : by default this synth require ~1 Gb RAM (~2 Gb RAM to be safe) which enable a maximum of 24 instruments with a frames queue size of 3, the memory requirement can be lowered greatly by lowering the amount of instruments or the frame queue size parameter (a frame queue size of 1 would divide the requirement by two but would potentially introduce hiccups).

 ### Pixels-based